bcgov/aps-infra-platform/documentation/how-to/sdx-connections.md

 Use cases:

 - Assign your subsystem to a runtime group
+- Open a connection on SDX (Consumer)
-- TBC: Open a connection on SDX
+- Open a connection on SDX (Provider)

 ## Assign your subsystem to a runtime group